Corderie Royale

+View of Rochefort Harbour from the Magasin des Colonies by Joseph Vernet, 1762.
+The Corderie Royale is on the right.

 The Corderie Royale is a 1666 building originally used for the manufacture of rope for ship rigging but now the centrepiece of the Centre International de la Mer, a vast museum complex located in the heart of the maritime Arsenal de Rochefort.
 The building has been classified as a historic monument since 1967, and currently a candidate for inscription on the UNESCO World Heritage List.

 Since 1986, the part open to visitors has permanent and temporary exhibitions dedicated to the maritime world and the history of the Arsenal de Rochefort.

 Presentation

 The site of the Corderie Royale, home to the International Sea Centre, is a vast museum space that is part of the Arsenal de Rochefort (Grand Arsenal) in Rochefort, France, the city's historic, cultural and tourist landmark, which also includes the Musée National de la Marine (National Naval Museum), the construction site of the replica of the frigate Hermione, and the renovation project of the Office of the Commissioner of the Navy on Rochefort's food wharf.

 It is the city's busiest museum site, receiving more than 50,000 visitors each year.

 This exceptional museum complex is mentioned in many tourist guides as well as on the website of the tourist office Rochefort Ocean, Charente-Maritime and Poitou-Charentes.

 The Corderie Royale is also part of the historic Route historique des trésors de Saintonge (Saintonge Treasures Route), a tour of the monuments of the former province of Saintonge.